 Stage director, choreographer, and bass-baritone Paul Houghtaling has worked extensively on the world’s leading stages, including productions at Alice Tully Hall at Lincoln Center, Central City Opera, The Bard Music Festival, The Santa Fe Opera, and The Center for Contemporary Opera in New York.

 Other credits include Carmen for Music on Site, Inc. in Wichita, Kansas; Candide for Mobile Opera; Argento’s Postcard From Morocco for Chamber Opera of Boston; Don Giovanni for Ars Nova in Huntsville, Alabama; Telemann’s The Schoolmaster for Anchorage Opera; Shall We Dance for the Abilene Philharmonic; Let’s Fall in Love for the Tuscaloosa Symphony; and Café d’amour for the Alaska Dance Theater.

 Paul serves as the Director of Opera Theatre at the University of Alabama, and he is the Director of Druid City Opera, a new professional company in residence at the university.
 The company is the former Druid City Opera Workshop, a nationally-recognized young artist program which Paul founded and headed successfully for over a decade before pivoting the organization to a new model.
 Druid City Opera debuted with Tosca in May of 2022, presented Lucia di Lammermoor in 2023, and will offer Rigoletto in 2024.
 His work with the UA Opera Theatre has won prizes at the National Opera Association’s Opera Production Competition (Amir Zaheri’s Freedom and Fire!, world premiere, Fall 2016; Jeremy Gill’s Letters from Quebec to Providence in the Rain, Fall 2017; 1st place, Tobias Picker’s Thérèse Raquin, Spring 2022) and Collegiate Opera Scenes Competition, and that group’s outreach work in conjunction with National Opera Week has caught the attention of Opera America.
-As of January 2018, he is President of the National Opera Association (NOA) having served in that office from 2018-2020.
+As of January 2020, he is the Immediate Past President of the National Opera Association (NOA) having served in that office from 2018-2020.